MHD Turbulence: A Biased Review: Halfway Summary

 \subsection{Is This the End of the Road?}

-It never quite is (see \secref{sec:turb_sheet} and the second part of this review, starting from \secref{sec:imbalanced}), but the story looks roughly complete for the first time in years, at least as far as forced, balanced RMHD turbulence is concerned.
-The aligned cascade (\secref{sec:DA}) used to have an air of unfinished business about it, both in the sense that it gave rise to a state that appeared unsustainable at asymptotically small scales and in view of the objections, physical and numerical, raised by \citet{beresnyak11,beresnyak12,beresnyak14,beresnyak19}.
-With the revised interpretation of alignment as an intermittency effect (\secref{sec:revised}) and with the disruption-range cascade connecting the larger-scale aligned cascade to the Kolmogorov cutoff \exref{eq:K_cutoff}, these issues appear to be satisfactorily resolved.
-In what is also an aesthetically pleasing development, the tearing-mediated accelerated cascade emerges as an ingenious way in which MHD turbulence contrives to thermalise its energy while shedding the excessive alignment that ideal-MHD dynamics cannot help producing in the inertial range.
-This development joins together in a most definite way the physics of turbulence and reconnection---arguably, this was always inevitable and it is good that we now appear to have a grip on happens, specifically.
+It never quite is (see \secsdash{sec:onset}{sec:turb_sheet} and the second part of this review, starting from~\secref{sec:imbalanced}), but the basic story looks roughly complete for the first time in years, at least as far as forced, balanced RMHD turbulence is concerned.
+The principle of critical balance gave us a sound ideology for dealing with anisotropic turbulence in a system that supports propagation of waves (\secref{sec:CB}) and a firm prescription for the parallel spectrum (\secref{sec:par_cascade}).
+The aligned cascade (\secref{sec:DA}) produced a plausible prediction for the perpendicular spectrum but used to have an air of unfinished business about it, both in the sense that it gave rise to a state that appeared unsustainable at asymptotically small scales and in view of the objections, physical and numerical, raised by \citet{beresnyak11,beresnyak12,beresnyak14,beresnyak19}.
+With the revised interpretation of alignment as an intermittency effect (\secref{sec:revised}) and with the tearing-mediated cascade (\secref{sec:disruption}) connecting the inertial-range, aligned cascade to the Kolmogorov cutoff~\exref{eq:K_cutoff}, these issues appear to be satisfactorily resolved.
+In what is also an aesthetically pleasing development, the tearing-mediated cascade has emerged as an ingenious way in which MHD turbulence contrives to thermalise its energy while shedding the excessive alignment that ideal-MHD dynamics could not help producing in the inertial range.
+This development joins together in a most definite way the physics of turbulence and reconnection---arguably, this was always inevitable, but it is good that we now appear to have some grip on what happens specifically.